akauppi/aside-keys/APPROACH.md

 Though the auth component uses Firebase, there is no need for the developer to install `firebase-tools` (the JavaScript SDK).

 *If* we had it, fetching the active project's access values could be done automatically.
 But that's marginal.

+## Initialization from a web app

+Haven't found an obvious "best way" for this.
+Let's try in some apps and see what likes/dislikes are.

+The first question is whether to reuse the web app's Firebase "app" - or to have a completely separate one for authentication purposes.
+Both will likely work - the author thinks FirebaseUI library uses the "separate app" approach.

+### If sharing a Firebase app

+- Component needs to wait until the main web app has initialized its Firebase
+- This means `onMount` is not usable, or alternatively the web app would need to dynamically create and inject `aside-keys` instead of having it in the HTML template (can be done with if/else blocks in web frameworks, but still..)

+Pros:

+- kind of clear responsibilities.
+- Firebase auth values (API key, auth domain) don't need to be passed to the component

+### If having our own Firebase app

+- Component still needs to be passed API key and auth domain
+- Sometimes these may be available as static HTML (or injected by a framework), but eg. Vite doesn't do that in development workflow.
+Means the JavaScript will need to inject the values, later.

+   - The component could take injection of such values as a go-ahead.

+Pros:

+- no need for artificial `start()` method (not an established use pattern)

+### Verdict

+It's not clear.

+Current (5-Feb-2021) implementation is with the `.start()` but we could try the second approach..